 Being the default parent is one of the most thankless and under appreciated jobs out there.
 You’re the one remembering to pack the lunches, make the doctor’s appointments, and help with homework.
 You’re the one who’s always on call, ready to drop everything to take care of your kids.
 Whether you’re a working mom or a stay-at-home mom, the responsibilities can get overwhelming.
 And if you’re not careful, it can very quickly lead to parental burnout, impacting both mental and physical health.

-In this post, we’ll delve deeper into default parent burnout, why it’s important to address this issue, and explore the struggles of being the primary caregiver.
+In this post, we’ll delve deeper into default parent syndrome, why it’s important to address this issue, and explore the struggles of being the primary caregiver.

-From first hand experience, I know parental burnout is a very real thing.
+From first hand experience, I know that default parent syndrome is a very real thing.
 And don’t get me wrong, I have an AMAZING spouse and father to my kids.
 He helps me tremendously and for that I’m grateful.

 However, that doesn’t eliminate that as the mother, there is both a societal expectation and an expectation from my own children that I am the “default” or the “go-to” for certain things.
 The one that helps their kids with homework and school projects, that sets up play dates, that shops for her kids, that makes doctor appointments… the list goes on and on.
 Even if my husband agrees to take something off my plate, I still have to point people in his direction because there is an assumption that it’s on me.